inventare/django-image-uploader-widget/docs/docs/customization/colors.md

 # Colors

-To customize the image uploader widget colors you can use your own css file to override the css variables defined by the `image-uploader-inline.css`, `image-uploader-inline.min.css`, `image-uploader-widget.css` and `image-uploader-widget.min.css`.
+To customize the image uploader widget colors you can use your own css file to override the css variables defined by the `image-uploader-inline.css` and `image-uploader-widget.css`.
 See an example, taken from another personal private project:

 ```scss
 body {